sahil7cs/git-practice/about.md

 # About

-This repository is for Git practice to get hands-on experience with basic and advanced Git commands.
+This repository is for Git practice to gain hands-on experience with basic and advanced Git commands.